Our Team

 GIULIA MARINO

-Giulia is an Assistant Professor of Cooperative Extension at the Department of Plant Sciences, UC Davis.
+Giulia is an Associate Professor of Cooperative Extension at the Department of Plant Sciences, UC Davis.
 Her research and extension focus on using physiological information to develop management practices that would improve efficiency of resource use and profitability of orchard systems.

 Dr. Marino completed her PhD at the University of Palermo, Italy, where she studied the physiology of alternate bearing in Pistacia vera L..
 Her first post doc experience, in Italy, focused on proximate sensing and plant-based cultivar-specific water management in olive.
 She also worked on autochthonous germplasm conservation and agronomic characterization.
 In 2016 she started a post doc at the University of California (Davis) aiming to understand pistachio water use dynamics under saline-sodic stresses.